eir Sport comes with exclusive rights to the 2019 Rugby World Cup, 42 Premier League matches and a new on-the-go app.

 Well, now it is!

-The eir Sport pack consists of six channels - eir Sport 1, eir Sport 2, BT Sport 1, BT Sport 2, BT Sport Europe and BT Sport ESPN – each of which can be viewed on your TV, laptop, phone or tablet.
+The eir Sport pack consists of seven channels - eir Sport 1, eir Sport 2, BT Sport 1, BT Sport 2, BT Sport Europe, BT Sport ESPN and BoxNation – each of which can be viewed on your TV, laptop, phone or tablet.

 To access the channels on your TV, you’ll need a set top box, and if you want to watch on a mobile device, you can easily do so with the new eir Sport app.